JaapvanEkris/openrowingmonitor/docs/physics_openrowingmonitor.md

 #### Regression algorithm used for Angular velocity and Angular Acceleration

-We determine the Angular Velocity &omega; and Angular Acceleration &alpha; based on the relation between &theta; and time.
-First of all, we observe that we use both the first derived function (i.e. &omega;) and the second derived function (i.e. &alpha;), making a quadratic or even a cubic regression algorithm more appropriate, as a liniear regressor would make the second derived function trivial.
-Practical testing has confirmed that Quadratic Theil-Senn outperformed all Linear Regression methods in terms of robustness and responsiveness.
+We determine the Angular Velocity &omega; and Angular Acceleration &alpha; based on the relation between &theta; and time (see [Determining the "Angular Velocity" and "Angular Acceleration" of the flywheel](physics_openrowingmonitor.md#determining-the-angular-velocity-and-angular-acceleration-of-the-flywheel).
+First of all, we observe that we use both the first derived function (i.e. &omega;) and the second derived function (i.e. &alpha;), making at a quadratic regression algorithm necessary and a cubic regression algorithm potentially even more more appropriate, as a liniear regressor would make the second derived function trivial.
+It should be noted that cubic regression has a tendency to overfit specific types of errors (specifically misplaced magnets on the flywheel, which introduce a sinoid-like deviation per rotation), thus rendering it unpractical.

+Practical testing has confirmed that:

+* Simple Quadratic Regression outperformed all Linear Regression methods in terms of robustness and responsiveness.

+* Simple Quadratic Regression proved to be too unstable to produce reliable results when compared to Quadratic incomplete Theil-Senn regression.

+* Quadratic Theil-Senn regression outperformed the Quadratic incomplete Theil-Senn regression in terms of responsiveness to data changes and robustness to noise, while still being acceptably in terms of CPU load.
+A flanklength of 24 datapoints (and thus regession across all combinations on these 24 datapoints) still could be processed within 0.005 seconds.

 Based on extensive testing with multiple simulated rowing machines, Full Quadratic Theil-Senn has proven to deliver the best results and thus is selected to determine &omega; and &alpha;.

 ## Open Issues, Known problems and Regrettable design decissions